Search This Blog

 Namaskar,

-Many people, especially the ones living in rural areas, do not have proper knowledge of English or Hindi.
-In the northern part of Bihar, a vast majority of people are comfortable in speaking Maithili but are not so in English or even in Hindi.
-Local people can communicate about their exploitation better in local regional language.
-If English or Hindi is enforced in those regions where some other regional language is used predominantly then people will experience difficulty in expressing their problems.
-In a foreign language, one will not be able to communicate even simple things like someone has thrown garbage at their doorsteps what to speak of complex issues related to exploitation in various spheres.
-If the language used in courts is English or Hindi then people will have to hire someone to write simple applications and spend a fortune for such a simple thing.
+For instance, In a foreign language, one will not be able to communicate even simple things like if someone has thrown garbage at their doorstep, what to speak of complex issues related to exploitation in various spheres.
+If the language used in the courts is English or Hindi then people will have to hire someone to complete basic applications and forms, and spend money needlessly.
 Moreover, capturing and translating someone else’s plight may not be possible.
-Thus the ideal approach is to use regional language in courts and other offices to make them more approachable.
+Thus the ideal approach is to use the regional language in the courts and other offices to make them more approachable.

 First language should be one’s mother tongue

-One should be trained in one’s mother tongue and primary education should be provided in that language.
-One may learn other languages but the first language that one should learn should be his/her mother tongue.
+One’s primary education should be provided in their mother tongue language.
+One may learn other languages, but the first language that one should learn should be his / her mother tongue.
 Also, the language should be used in all important offices.

 States that promote local languages prosper